mxmayerr/advent-2023/README.md

 ## Structure of the Repository

-Each day's challenge is placed in a separate directory named `DayXX`, where `XX` is the day of the challenge.
-Each directory contains:
+Each day's challenge is placed in a separate file named `dayXX`, where `XX` is the day of the challenge.
+It is important to note that some files are setup for their part 2 solutions, so just check the comments as you're reading.

-- The puzzle description in a `README.md` file.
-- Input data for the challenge in an `input.txt` file.
-- Solution scripts for each part of the day's challenge.
-- Any additional notes or documentation in a `NOTES.md` file.